 Best time to visit Madrid: When to go

-Any time is good for traveling to Madrid, but personally, I recommend you to visit in spring or autumn, when it’s not too hot and it almost never rains.
+Any time is good for traveling to Madrid, but personally, I recommend that you visit in spring or autumn, when it’s not too hot and it almost never rains.

 And you will have to see the city more calmly, taking advantage of inside activities with air conditioning.
 If not, you will melt!

 How many days do you need to visit Madrid?

 I always say that it’s impossible to explore Madrid in a weekend, but not all of us have a whole month to visit an entire city, right?

-But, to give you an idea of the city and visit the most important things, you will need at least two days, although ideally, it would be 4 days.
+But, to give you an idea of the city and visit the most important things, you will need at least 2 days.
+Although, ideally, it would be 4 days.

 If you only have 2 or 3 days, you can’t spend a whole day visiting museums, since you will not have time for the rest.

 Madrid is a huge city, and you can find all kinds of accommodation, from hotels to hostels and apartments.

-My recommendation at this point is that you either stay in a central area of Madrid (such as Sol, Gran Vía or Plaza de España), or close to a metro stop, so will be easier to get to the main places of the city.
+My recommendation at this point is that you either stay in a central area of Madrid (such as Sol, Gran Vía or Plaza de España), or close to a metro stop, so it will be easier to get to the main places of the city.

 How to get from Madrid airport to city center

-Depending on where you have booked your accommodation, you will prefer to use public transport or to book a private transfer.
+Depending on where you have booked your accommodation, you will prefer to use public transport or book a private transfer.